Hacker Frequently Asked Questions

 The Bugcrowd community team is here to make sure your bounty hunting experience is an awesome one.
 Whether you need help, have ideas or just want to say hello, we’ll get back to you as soon as we can.

-Bugcrowd has many public Bug Bounties that you can hack on and find security vulnerabilities in, with many of them paying out cash as rewards.
-Each bounty page has all of the details you need to start testing, including a list of targets, finding types that are in-scope and out of scope (or excluded) from the bounty, and many programs will list the pay rewards that they pay out.
+Bugcrowd has many public programs on which you can hack on, with many of them paying out cash as rewards.
+Each program page has all of the details you need to start testing, including a list of targets, finding types that are in-scope and out of scope (or excluded) from the program, and many programs will list the rewards that they pay out.

-If you’re new to bug bounties you may be interested in reading some guides and articles from our researcher community.
-If you have any questions or need help, join the Bugcrowd Forum and post your question.
+If you’re new to crowdsourced testing you may be interested in reading some guides and articles from our researcher community.
+Our blog in particular offers many, many first-hand experiences.

-Once you’ve found a security vulnerability in a bounty program, click the “Report Bug” button on the bounty program page.
+Once you’ve found a security vulnerability, click the “Submit report” button on the program page.

 After you’ve reported a bug you will receive a response from Bugcrowd or the customer that is managing the bounty program.
-If you don’t receive a response within several days, please email us at support@bugcrowd.comand we will help you out.
+If you don’t receive a response within several days, please use the Request a Response feature and we will help you out.

 Make sure to fill out your profile information to tell the community a bit more about yourself.
-Many people use this page to show off their skills, as well as link to their personal websites & twitter accounts.
+Many people use this page to show off their skills, as well as link to their personal websites and X accounts.

 The Bugcrowd community team is here to make sure your bounty hunting experience is an awesome one.
 Whether you need help, have ideas or just want to say hello, we’ll get back to you as soon as we can.